Pandas-DB/pandasdb-crm-comm/README.md

 ### **Cost Protection Analysis**

-With these limits, the **maximum daily cost** from malicious attacks is capped at approximately **$3.91/day** (~$117/month), as invalid requests are rejected quickly by Twilio signature validation before triggering expensive downstream services.
+With these limits, the **maximum daily cost** from malicious attacks is capped at approximately **$3.91/day** (~$117/month), as invalid requests are rejected quickly by platform signature validation before triggering expensive downstream services.

 ### **Customizing Rate Limits**